The 28 Very Best Views in Greece to Add to Your Itinerary

 Greece has some of the most breathtaking views in the world.
 Whether you’re overlooking the crystal clear waters of the Aegean Sea, standing atop ancient ruins, or exploring charming villages, Greece never fails to amaze you with its stunning landscapes.
+Here are some of the best views in Greece, from the Cyclades to the Dodecanese and beyond.
+Whether you’re an avid photographer, a nature lover, or simply looking for a hidden gem to add to your itinerary, these stunning viewpoints promise unforgettable experiences.

-The Best Views in Greece
+The Best Views in the Ionian Islands

-The View of Assos, Kefalonia from the Castle
+1. The View of Assos, Kefalonia from the Castle

-The View of Assos, Kefalonia from the Castle
+The View of Assos Kefalonia from the Castle

-Assos is the most picturesque town in Kefalonia.
+Assos, on the west coast of Kefalonia in Western Greece, is the most picturesque town in Kefalonia.
 Known for its stunning turquoise waters, charming harbour, and the historic Venetian castle, a view of Assos from the hilltop is spectacular.

 Hiking up to the ancient castle will give you a gorgeous panorama of the area.
 A glimpse of the shimmering emerald green and turquoise blue harbour dotted with white sailboats and a striking old town is phenomenal.